jddecker/jddecker.github.io/content/blog/hello world/index.md

 ![Stylized code image representing Jeffrey David Decker's website](code.webp)

 Hello 👋!
-As a computer enthusiast, I enjoy exploring new ways to learn about programming, design, and engineering.
+As a fan of tech, I enjoy exploring new ways to learn about programming, design, and engineering.

-I used to have a simple Linktree-style website, but I wanted something more, a place to document my projects and share what I'm learning
+My old Linktree-style site served its purpose, but I eventually outgrew it.
+I needed a dedicated space to document my projects and share what I'm learning in a more permanent way.

-In this post, I'll walk you through my process of setting up this blog, covering my choice of tools (Zola and Pico CSS), and how I'm hosting it on GitHub Pages.
+Here is how I built this blog using Zola and Pico CSS, and how I automated the whole thing with GitHub Pages.

 ## Why I chose Zola